pacificclimate/pdp/docker/local-pytest/README.md

 # Docker local (py)test environment

+## TL;DR: Brief instructions

+For greater detail, see section Instructions below.

+1. Pull the image

+   `docker pull pcic/pdp-local-pytest:<tag>`

+   where `<tag>` either `latest` or your branch name, the latter only if you modified the Dockerfile in `local-pytest`.
+You may only rarely need to pull a new copy of the image.

+1. Run the container: `./docker/local-pytest/up-backend.sh`.
+The container will start, install your local version of the project, and give you a bash command line prompt.

+1. Run your tests, etc.: In the running container, enter commands at the prompt, e.g., `py.test ...`.

+1. Stop the container: When you no longer wish the container to be running, enter `ctrl+D` or `exit` at the container command line prompt.

+   If you detached from the image, you can enter `./docker/local-pytest/down-backend.sh` to stop and remove the container.

 ## What

 The files in this directory allow you to build and run a test environment